On rationality for $C_2$-cofinite vertex operator algebras: Series expansions of correlation functions

 Next, from the differential equations in \cite[Theorem 3.9]{Hu-mod_inv} and \cite[Propositions 2.8 and 2.14]{Fi}, there exists $m\in\ZZ_+$ such that the finite set

 with $K$ defined as in Remark \ref{rem:K_def}, form the components of a vector solution $\Phi(w_1,w_2;z,q)$ to a first-order system

 Here $A(z,q)$ is a matrix whose entries are built from $q$-series expansions of Eisenstein series, Weierstrass $\wp$-functions $\wp_m(z,q)$, and their derivatives.
 Thus the coefficients of powers of $q$ in $A(z,q)$ are analytic for $z\in U_0^{it}$, since the coefficients of powers of $q$ in each $\wp_m(z,q)$ converge in this region (see for example \cite[Equation 2.11]{Hu-mod_inv}).
+By the following standard analyticity result for regular-singular-point differential equations, formal $q$-series solutions to \eqref{eqn:diff_for_F} converge to analytic solutions; for a proof adapted from the proof of \cite[Theorem 24.III]{Wa}, see Appendix A in the expanded version of this paper at \texttt{arXiv:2108.01898v2}: \begin{thm} Suppose a matrix $A(z,q)$ as in \eqref{eqn:diff_for_F} has entries which are jointly analytic in $z$ and $q$ for $z$ contained in some open subset $U\subseteq\CC$ and for $q$ contained in a disk $B_r(0)=\lbrace q\in\CC\,\,\vert\,\,\vert q\vert<r\rbrace$.
+Suppose also that $\Phi(z,q)$ is a formal solution to \eqref{eqn:diff_for_F} of the form